dedenys/startup/notes.md

 > "Authorization services often use standard protocols for authenticating and authorizing.
 These include standards such as OAuth, SAML, and OIDC.
 Additionally, they usually support concepts like Single Sign On (SSO) and Federated Login.
 Single sign on allows a user to use the same credentials for multiple web applications.
 For example, you can log in to GitHub using your Google credentials.
 Federated login allows a user to log in once, and then the authentication token is reused to automatically log the user in to multiple websites.
 For example, logging in to Gmail allows you to also use Google Docs and YouTube without logging in again."

+# Account Creation and Login

+General roadmap:

+> "The first step towards supporting authentication in your web application is providing a way for users to uniquely identify themselves.
+This usually requires two service endpoints.
+One to initially create an authentication credential, and a second to authenticate, or login, on future visits.
+Once a user is authenticated we can control access to other endpoints.
+For example, web services often have a getMe endpoint that gives information about the currently authenticated user.
+We will implement this endpoint to demonstrate that authentication is actually working correctly."

 ### end